metamx/sumologic-log4j2-appender/README.md

 | maxQueueSizeBytes  | No       | 1000000       | Maximum capacity (in bytes) of the message queue                                                                                           |

 ### NOTE:
-The thread for sending data is a non daemon thread.
-As such, if your connectivity to SumoLogic is disrupted and the JVM tries to shutdown, it may not be able to shutdown completely if the sending thread is still active.
-Users should ensure Log4j shutdown hooks are registered and handled properly.
+The thread for sending data is a daemon thread.
+As such, if your connectivity to SumoLogic is disrupted and the JVM tries to shutdown, it may not be able to send the last bit of data.
+Users should ensure Log4j shutdown hooks are registered and handled properly to maximize the possiblity of sending the last data.

 # SumoJsonLayout
 The `SumoJsonLayout` is a JSON layout with namings and optimizations for sending log events to SumoLogic via a HTTP Collector.